Dragonmystic707/exalted-reincarnated/docs/System.md

 #### Flurry Attacks

-The total amount of damage should be considerably lower for Flurry attacks–which are typically about clearing Lesser Foes from the battlefield.
+The total amount of damage should be considerably lower for Flurry attacks--which are typically about clearing Lesser Foes from the battlefield.
 Since this attack hits multiple targets, the Mote and Impulse cost should double from a Standard Attack.
 As well, the total amount granted should be capped, typically at (Essence).